-In both tellings of events, it was Ephraim’s wife who put an end to any prospect of Sarah working in their home.
+In both tellings of events, Ephraim’s wife put an end to any prospect of Sarah working in their home.
 Ephraim reports that she simply didn’t like the look of the girl.
-His colleague reported that it was Ephraim’s excessive attentions paid to Sarah that prompted the quick dismissal.
+His colleague reported that Ephraim’s excessive attentions to Sarah prompted the quick dismissal.

-In either case, Sarah took the idea of working as a housekeeper with her to Lynn, Mass., where Lowell’s former Methodist pastor had recently been assigned.
-In that city, the pastor arranged work for her, but she was quickly fired on suspicion of thievery.
+In either case, Sarah took the idea of working as a housekeeper with her to Lynn, Mass.
+There, Lowell’s former Methodist pastor had recently been assigned.
+In that city, the pastor arranged work for her, but she quickly lost her job on suspicion of thievery.
 It was a new blotch on Sarah’s record that already included an instance of shoplifting in Providence.

-Forced to leave Lynn or face legal action, Sarah returned to Lowell and the Appleton Mill, where she persuaded the manager to give her another chance.
-She was reinstated on probation, but her problems soon worsened.
+Forced to leave Lynn or face legal action, Sarah then returned to Lowell and the Appleton Mill.
+She persuaded the manager to give her another chance.
+He reinstated her on probation, but her problems soon worsened.
 As bad as breaking the equipment was, it was not nearly as serious as bringing scandal on the mill.
 And soon after returning to the mill, the management heard a new story of Sarah’s recklessness with men.

-Sarah moved to New Hampshire, seeking work first in Dover and then Somersworth.
-She was denied admission to the Methodist church in both communities, however, when word from Ephraim Avery reached the local ministers.
-Adding to the past difficulties, he now told the ministers that Sarah had left Lowell owing a local doctor payment for treatment she received for gonorrhea.
+Sarah then moved to New Hampshire, seeking work first in Dover and then Somersworth.
+She couldn’t gain admission to the Methodist church in either community, however, because of word from Ephraim Avery.
+Adding to her past difficulties, he now told local ministers that Sarah left Lowell owing a doctor for gonorrhea treatment.